xcp-ng/xcp-ng-org/docs/troubleshooting/windows-pv-tools.md

 #### Leftovers from old Citrix XenServer Client Tools.

-See the [XenClean guide](#fully-removing-xen-pv-drivers-with-xenclean) below for instructions.
+See the [XenClean guide](/vms/#fully-removing-xen-pv-drivers-with-xenclean) for instructions.

 ## Network PV drivers aren't working.